 When analyzing log data and correlating it to find actionable threats, SIEM systems often use customizable, predefined correlation rules to alert administrators instantly.
 These can count events per time unit, monitor thresholds, or apply specific criteria to incoming events to match them against threat data, configuration information, change tracking, or blocklists.

 Incident Monitoring and Security Alerts

 SIEM solutions can unify the centralized management of both on-premises and cloud-based infrastructure.
-Because they can identify all entities in an organization's IT environment, they can monitor all connected users, devices, and applications for security incidents.
+They can identify all entities in an organization's IT environment and monitor all connected users, devices, and applications for security incidents.

 Log correlation and threat analytics are both techniques SIEM solutions use to detect and identify events that are somehow irregular from ordinary activities in a network.
 So when rules fire, they create so-called security incidents: Based on a criticality rating, incidents may be interesting enough to require logging and reporting for later review.
 Or they may require immediate attention.
-The latter is when they have the dangerous potential to compromise an organization's sensitive data and lead to a data breach or even a cyber-attack.
+The latter is when they can compromise an organization's sensitive data, leading to a data breach or even a cyber-attack.
 In that case, the SIEM system will generate an immediate notification to fit the criticality level adequately.
-Besides following a custom notification policy that ensures the right person or team gets the information instantaneously, SIEM solutions offer various workflow options that will automatically be executed depending on the criticality of the incident at hand.
+Besides following a custom notification policy that ensures the right person or team gets the information instantaneously, SIEM solutions offer various workflow options that will automatically be executed depending on the criticality of the incident.
 Setting up these automated workflows helps IT security professionals save time.
-It also prevents attacks from spreading further within the network by restoring the network to a functional state through early mitigation of security incidents.
+It also prevents attacks from spreading further within the network by restoring it to a functional state through early mitigation of security incidents.

 Compliance Management and Reporting